Alexander-T-Moss/AERIS/README.md

 <br/>

 ## 📌 Project Goals 📌
-- **Accurate & Trustable Data** – Accomplished using the SEN55, which is factor calibrated, along with thermally isolating the unit from the other electronics to prevent unwanted influence on readings
+- **Accurate & Trustable Data** – Accomplished using the SEN55, which is factor calibrated, along with thermally isolating the unit from the other electronics to prevent unwanted influence on readings.
-- **Low-Cost** – Compared to similar devices, AERIS's DIY design approach and BOM minimisation considerations lead to a halving of the unit cost at just £35/€40/$48
+- **Low-Cost** – Compared to similar devices, AERIS's DIY design approach and BOM minimisation considerations lead to a halving of the unit cost at just £35/€40/$48.
-- **Full Hardware Utilisation** – With the provided firmware options, every last drop of information is pulled from AERIS, getting as much "bang-for-buck" out of the used hardware
+- **Full Hardware Utilisation** – With the provided firmware options, every last drop of information is pulled from AERIS, getting as much "bang-for-buck" out of the used hardware.
-- **Simple Assembly** – From a snap-fit case to a breakout PCB, assembly is simplified to requiring minimal tools and a few minutes of time
+- **Simple Assembly** – From a snap-fit case to a breakout PCB, assembly is simplified to requiring minimal tools and a few minutes of time.
 - **Accessible** - Consideration is taken to reduce any friction from sourcing hardware to assembling an AERIS unit.
-The device can also operate stand-alone without the need for home assistant
+The device can also operate stand-alone without the need for home assistant.

 <br/>